 Do you want to make your will using a will template?
 If so, you're not alone.
 While estate planning once seemed the sacred domain of lawyers, it's now increasingly common to write your own will using a template, form, or will-writing program.
 Most people do not want to pay a lawyer for simple estate planning, and many just want an inexpensive will that they can download to their computer.

-(For more about these see, Executing a Will.)
+(For more about these legal requirements, see Executing a Will.)

 A good will template is clear, simple, and effective.
 The template should allow you to create a document that reflects your wishes and isn't marred down in a bunch of legalese that you don't understand.
 A good will template will also provide thorough instructions that explain your options, instruct you on completing and finalizing your will, and alert you when your situation requires help from a lawyer.